 Seizures under HSI’s CPAA

-Since 2007, ICE has returned more than 11,000 artifacts to over 30 countries include France, Germany, Poland, Austria, Italy, Peru, China, Cambodia, Mongolia, Egypt, Republic of Korea, Iraq.
+Since 2007, ICE has returned more than 11,000 artifacts to over 30 countries, including France, Germany, Poland, Austria, Italy, Peru, China, Cambodia, Mongolia, Egypt, Republic of Korea, and Iraq.

-Contact a civil asset forfeiture attorney at Sammis Law Firm to find how more about how special agents with Homeland Security Investigations (HSI) seize property for forfeiture.
+Contact a civil asset forfeiture attorney at Sammis Law Firm to learn how special agents with Homeland Security Investigations (HSI) seize property for forfeiture.

 This article was last updated on Friday, May 22, 2020.